-While most survivalists wouldn’t consider coffee to be an essential food item, the benefits of these caffeine-rich grounds have some preppers looking for ways to store coffee long term.
+While most survivalists don’t consider coffee as an essential food item, the benefits of these caffeine-rich grounds have some preppers looking for ways to store coffee long term.

 And when you consider the fact that 64% of Americans consume at least one cup of coffee per day, it’s fair to say that survivalists are among them.

 Luckily, with the right tools and preparation, it’s possible to store coffee for over 25 years.
 Just follow these 6-easy steps below and you’ll be certain that your coffee will be stored properly for the long term.

 So without further ado, let’s get to it!